Introduction |

 Dubcovsky, Alejandra.
 "One Hundred Sixty-One Knots, Two Plates, and One Emperor: Creek Information Networks in the Era of the Yamasee War."
 Ethnohistory, v.
 59, no. 3 (2012), pp. 489-513.
 Examing the communications centering on and stemming from Emperor Brims of Coweta.

 Durschlag, Richard.
 "The First Creek Resistance: Transformations in Creek Indian Existence and the Yamasee War, 1670 - 1730."
-Ph'D dissertation.
+Ph'D Dissertation.
 History, Duke University, 1995.
 Durschlag states that the "war was instigated and organized primarily by the Lower Creeks led by Brims, headman of Coweta."
 He refers to the war in this study as the Yamasee/Creek War.
 Part One covers the Mississippian origins of the Creeks, their coalescence, and the effects of European contact, especially disease.
 Part Two treats firearms, changing war patterns, and the Indian slave trade.
 Part Three discusses alliance with the English and then the final outbreak of the war.

 Dysart, Jane E. "Another Road to Disappearance: Assimilation of Creek Indians in Pensacola, Florida, During the Nineteenth Century."
 Florida Historical Quarterly, v.
 61, no. 1 (July 1982), pp. 37-48.
 Available online at https://palmm.digital.flvc.org/islandora/object/ucf%3A25460.
 Sources cited include 1907-1908 applications "for the Eastern Cherokee enrollment in the mistaken belief that all Indians were included.
 Those applications, together with the testimony before the special claims commissioner who held hearings in Pensacola in 1908, provide extensive genealogical information."